cloudify-cosmo/docs.getcloudify.org/content/working_with/service_composition/component.md

 In install workflow the following lifecycle flow will be executed for a node of type Component (or derives from it):

 * Blueprint: If a blueprint source was provided (blueprint_archive and main_file_name settings with external_resource flag was not set), it will be uploaded.
 If existing blueprint is chosen, the access to it will be verified.
 Also the node runtime properties blueprint related will be propagated.
-* Secrets: All secrets will be uploaded to the Cloudify Manager (using the default or given client settings), *notice* that on any collision with existing secrets this step will fail.
+* Secrets: All secrets will be uploaded to the {{< param cfy_manager_name >}} (using the default or given client settings), *notice* that on any collision with existing secrets this step will fail.
 Also the node runtime properties secrets related will be propagated.
 * Plugins: All supplied plugins will be uploaded if they are not already uploaded (this will be verified pre-upload).
 Also the node runtime properties plugins related will be propagated.